 This course is designed to fulfill the general education core requirement in mathematics for students whose majors do not require specific skills in mathematics.
-The course focuses on mathematical reasoning.
-A maximum of four of the following topics are covered in-depth: graph theory, logic, game theory, linear programming, and statistics.
-Use of the computer or an algebraic calculator is a part of this course.
-Prerequisite: Two years high school algebra.
+The course focuses on mathematical reasoning and applications in today's world.
+Some of the following topics are covered in-depth: graph theory including optimal routes, planning and scheduling, statistics and interpretation of data and probability.
+Time permitting, other topics may be chosen at instructor's discretion.
+Prerequisite: Two years high school mathematics.
 Core: Mathematics.